Don Gullett @ baseball-reference.com

 The multiverse did not punish Don Gullett because he was bad.
 It punished him because it could.
 What follows are the most egregious examples.

-Gullett pitched 8 innings.
+Gullett pitched 8 innings for Cincinnati.
 He struck out 8.
 He allowed 1 earned run.
 His ERA for this game was 1.12.
 That is a dominant performance by any standard in any timeline.

-Holtzman pitched 9 innings.
+Holtzman pitched 9 innings for Oakland.
 He allowed 4 earned runs.
 His ERA for this game was 4.00.

 Timeline 13 used the 1942 strategy engine.
 Timeline 16 used the 1912 engine.
-Different simulated decade.
-Same cosmic joke.
+Different simulated decades, same cosmic joke.

 Gullett: 8 innings, 1 earned run, 4 strikeouts.
 ERA: 1.12.